 Maurits de Brauw is a surgeon specialized in laparoscopic, gastro intestinal and bariatric surgery.
 He completed his Ph D on an experimental surgical therapy of colorectal liver metastases in the University of Leiden, Department of Experimental Surgery.
 His current research is directed at the metabolic basis of diabetes and obesity and the effects of bariatric surgery in cooperation with the University of Amsterdam and the Free University of Amsterdam.

 At present, he is the head of the Department of Surgery at the Slotervaart Hospital in Amsterdam, the Netherlands.
 Yearly, over 1200 patients recieve a bariatric procedure in this general teaching hospital.
 He joined the Editorial Board of BMC surgery as Section Editor in 2015.

 Visceral and general surgery

 Dr. René Fahrner graduated in medicine at the Eberhard Karls Universität Tübingen, Germany and completed his doctoral thesis in the field of liver transplantation.
-During his basic surgical education he worked at the University Hospitals in Münster (Germany) and in Bern (Switzerland).
-As research fellow at the University Hospital in Bern he mainly worked and published in the field of liver injury and regeneration as well as liver immunology.
-Since 2013 he is working at the University Hospital in Jena, Germany.
+During his surgical education he worked at the University Hospitals in Münster (Germany) and in Switzerland (Bern, Schlieren).
+As research fellow at the University Hospitals in Bern and Jena (Germany) he mainly worked and published in the field of liver injury and regeneration, liver immunology and liver biochip model.
+Beginning of 2019 he returned for work to Switzerland (Solothurn).

 He joined the Editorial Board of BMC Surgery as Associate Editor in 2015 and became Section Editor for General and Visceral Surgery in 2017.

-Dr. Fahrner’s research interests are basic and clinical research in general and visceral surgery with the main focus on liver surgery including liver injury and regeneration as well as immunological aspects.
+Dr. Fahrner’s research interests are basic and clinical research in general and visceral surgery with the main focus on educational aspects, liver surgery including liver injury and regeneration as well as immunological aspects.